varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   ``.threshold``
-    How many of the polls in ``.window`` must have succeeded to for the backend to be healthy.
+    How many of the polls in ``.window`` must have succeeded to consider the backend to be healthy.
     Defaults to ``3``.